Undergraduate Programs in CETA

 Our undergraduate programs cover a range of areas within the engineering and architectural fields to meet your interests and build the necessary skills employers are looking for.
 Work within our fully equipped laboratories and studios and have a hands-on experience inside and outside the classroom.
 With our career-ready focus, you will have many opportunities during your time at CETA to grow professional connections, network with industry leaders, participate in internship opportunities, and become well prepared for employment or graduate school.

 Have an opportunity to pursue more of a well-rounded, cross-disciplinary education at CETA through our select minors.
 Minors in CETA generally require six courses in the discipline.
 Students should work closely with a faculty advisor to select courses.
-Students in non-CETA majors should see Julie Spring in the Center for Student Success and/or the appropriate department chair of their desired discipline.

 Includes Construction Management Concentration Option